-Otitis externa is an inflammation of the ear canal.
+Otitis externa, more commonly known as an outer ear infection, is an inflammation of the ear canal.
 The inflammation is usually caused by infection, although it can sometimes be due to allergy or irritation.
 Treatment with ear drops is usually effective.
 Further episodes of the condition can often be prevented by the tips given below.

 Otitis externa usually clears within a week or so.
 When otitis externa is short-lasting, it is described as 'acute otitis externa'.
 However, sometimes it persists for three months or more and is then described as 'chronic otitis externa'.